absurdworlds/awlib/README.md

 ## Compiling ##

+See BUILD.
 Wish you luck!

-Be wary that hrengin is designed to work with the most recent compilers.

-### Windows ###

-Pretty much straightforward, put dependency headers into `$hrengin_dir`/../External/include, and dependency export symbols (.lib) `$hrengin_dir`/../External/lib/win32-msvc-release or win32-msvc-debug.

 ### Configuration ###